deltaepsilon/jupiter/GTD.md

 ## Archive

+- [x] Imported drawer
+      - Update count, display data table with month/day counts, drill down
+      - Enable the drawer button when the import is paused
 - [x] Read from start of media-items collection before continuing with lastKey
 - [x] Track ids in the multiplex queue so that they don't get duplicated
 - [x] Parallelize downloads